openwallet-foundation/tac/docs/governance/project-lifecycle.md

 * statement on alignment with the OpenWallet Foundation mission
 * link to *current* Code of Conduct (if one is adopted already)
 * sponsor from the TAC, if identified (a sponsor helps mentor projects)
-* project license (permissive open source licenses, Apache 2.0 by default)
+* project license ([OSI-approved](https://opensource.org/licenses/) permissive open source licenses, Apache 2.0 by default)
 * source control (OpenWallet Foundation GitHub by default)
 * issue tracker (OpenWallet Foundation GitHub by default)
 * external dependencies (including licenses)